Lysosomal acid lipase deficiency: Management

-LAL deficiency can be treated with sebelipase alfa is a recombinant form of LAL that was approved in 2015 in the US and EU.
+LAL deficiency can be treated with sebelipase alfa, a recombinant form of LAL that was approved in 2015 in the US and EU.
 The disease of LAL affects < 0.2 in 10,000 people in the EU.
 According to an estimate by a Barclays analyst, the drug will be priced at about US$375,000 per year.

-It is administered once a week via intraveneous infusion in people with rapidly progressing disease in the first six months of life.
+It is administered once a week via intravenous infusion in people with rapidly progressing disease in the first six months of life.
 In people with less aggressive disease, it is given every other week.

 Before the drug was approved, treatment of infants was mainly focused on reducing specific complications and was provided in specialized centers.
-Specific interventions for infants included changing from breast or normal bottle formula to a specialized low fat formula, intravenous feeding, antibiotics for infections, and steroid replacement therapy because of concerns about adrenal function.
+Specific interventions for infants included changing from breast milk or normal bottle formula to a specialized low-fat formula, intravenous feeding, antibiotics for infections, and steroid replacement therapy because of concerns about adrenal function.

-Statins were used in people with LAL-D prior to the approval of sebelipase alfa; they helped control cholesterol but did not appear to slow liver damage; liver transplantation was necessary in most patients.
+Statins were used in people with LAL-D before the approval of sebelipase alfa; they helped control cholesterol, but did not appear to slow liver damage; liver transplantation was necessary for most patients.

 Prognosis

-Infants with LAL deficiencies typically show signs of disease in the first weeks of life and if untreated, die within 6–12 months due to multi-organ failure.
+Infants with LAL deficiencies typically show signs of disease in the first weeks of life, and if untreated, die within 6–12 months due to multiple organ failure.
 Older children or adults with LAL-D may remain undiagnosed or be misdiagnosed until they die early from a heart attack or stroke or die suddenly of liver failure.
-The first enzyme replacement therapy was approved in 2015.
-In those clinical trials nine infants were followed for one year; 6 of them lived beyond one year.
+The first enzyme-replacement therapy was approved in 2015.
+In those clinical trials, nine infants were followed for one year; six of them lived beyond one year.
 Older children and adults were followed for 36 weeks.

 Epidemiology

-Depending on ethnicity and geography, prevalence has been estimated to be between 1 in 40,000 and 1 in 300,000; based on these estimates the disease may be underdiagnosed.
-Jewish infants of Iraqi or Iranian origin appear to be most at risk based on a study of a community in Los Angeles in which there was a prevalence of 1 in 4200.
+Depending on ethnicity and geography, prevalence has been estimated to be between one in 40,000 and one in 300,000; based on these estimates, the disease may be underdiagnosed.
+Jewish infants of Iraqi or Iranian origin appear to be most at risk based on a study of a community in Los Angeles in which a prevalence of one in 4200 was found.

 History

-In 1956, Moshe Wolman, along with two other doctors, published the first case study of a LAL deficiency in a child born to closely related Persian Jews; 12 years later a case study on an older boy was published, which turned out to be the first case study of LAL-D.
+In 1956, Moshe Wolman, along with two other doctors, published the first case study of an LAL deficiency in a child born to closely related Persian Jews; 12 years later, a case study on an older boy was published, which turned out to be the first case study of LAL-D.

 LAL-D was historically referred to as two separate disorders: